 If any negative issues need to be addressed, they should be communicated in a way that's constructive.

 Your staff will be more willing to provide feedback of any kind if the corporate environment itself is one of trust and openness.

-Make sure that it's clear, both in writing and practice, that employees are free to provide constructive feedback without fear of punishment or reprisals.
+Make clear, both in writing and practice, that employees are free to provide constructive feedback without fear of punishment.

 Rather than annual reviews and other periodic methods of engagement, make feedback a continual part of your business.
-This can be achieved through frequent, informal gatherings where ideas are shared, performance review protocols that are project-based and having an open-door policy.
+This can be achieved through frequent, informal idea-sharing gatherings, project-based performance review protocols, and open-door policies.

 Creating a feedback culture at your organization helps employees feel more secure and valued.
-It's a way to let them know they count and that their opinion is important to you.
+It's a way to let them know they count — that their opinion is important to you.

-This type of work environment encourages and supports employee engagement, lowers staff turnover rates, boosts morale, improves business processes across the board, and makes you a better manager.
+This type of work environment supports employee engagement, lowers staff turnover rates, boosts morale, improves business processes, and makes you a better manager.

 Happy workers make for happy customers.
-Getting feedback from your staff doesn't require a huge investment, and the returns are nearly incalculable.
+Getting feedback from your staff doesn't require a huge investment, and the returns are invaluable.

 Ashley Wilson is a content creator, writing about business and tech.
 She is also a movie buff so she has been known to reference epic scenes in casual conversation.
 She has two cats, Lady and Gaga.
 You can get in touch with Ashley via Twitter.